super-penguin/Data_Projects/P3/README.md

 ```
     - So the total number of address (including those pulled from tiger GPS) that have a valid zip code is 290566.

-5. Update the zip code (delete all the documents that have out of boundary zip code)
+5. Update the zip code (delete all the documents that have non-Brooklyn zip code)
 ```python
 > db.brooklyn.remove({"address.postcode":{"$gt":"11256"}})
 > WriteResult({ "nRemoved" : 80613 })